 What do you think of Alo Yoga’s marketing strategy?
 Are there any other brands in the fitness and wellness space that do a great job with marketing?
 Let us know in the comments!

-- The Secret Behind the Care/of Marketing Strategy: How They Became a 225 Million-Dollar Brand
+- Care/of Marketing Strategy: How They Became a 225 Million-Dollar Brand

-- Dollar Shave Club Marketing Success: From Viral Video to Billion-Dollar Company
+- Dollar Shave Club: From Viral Video to Billion-Dollar Company

-- Glossier Marketing Breakdown: How This Beauty Brand Became a $1.2 Billion Company
+- Glossier Marketing Breakdown: How They Became a $1.2 Billion Company

-- How Casper Took The Mattress Industry By Storm And Reached a $1.1 Billion Valuation
+- How Casper Reached a $1.1 Billion Valuation

-- 4 Steps for Growing Your Brand Organically Using ColourPop’s Marketing Strategy
+- 4 Steps for Growing Your Brand Organically Using ColourPop’s Strategy